evamh/Mood-Box-Arduino/blog.md

 ### Code

-Since my entire circuit was now correctly soldered, I decided to fine-tune the software itself.
+Since my entire circuit is now correctly soldered, I decided to fine-tune the software itself.
 First I did some research for some audio files to play - a lullaby for sleep, classical music for focus and upbeat music for boost.
 While searching for the files, I had the idea to include several songs for each mood and randomise the selection.
 In the end, I found three songs for each and wrote code to randomise which song gets played when the button is pressed.

 I also decided to adjust the neopixels colours and change the potentiometer functionality so that it would change the shade of the neopixels, not the brightness.
 For sleep, I decided to use shades between blue and purple, so I used a color picker to figure out the boundaries of R, G and B. Using map(), I translated the potentiometer values into these boundaries for sleep.
 I did the same for focus (green shades) and boost (orange/pink shades).